-- Ensuring that online safety is concerned in relevant policies and procedures. - Online safety is interwoven in safeguarding training for staff and safeguarding on the curriculum for pupils. - Acknowledging that peer-on-peer abuse can happen via mobile and smart technology between individuals and groups.
+- Ensuring that online safety is concerned in relevant policies and procedures. - Online safety is interwoven in safeguarding training for staff and safeguarding on the curriculum for pupils. - Acknowledging that child-on-child abuse can happen via mobile and smart technology between individuals and groups.